 The United States Department of Agriculture (USDA) also employs inspectors.
 They generally begin working as consumer safety inspectors in privately owned facilities.
 They may also begin by working at ports of entry, inspecting those areas where products enter the country.
 To qualify for a position with the USDA, candidates must pass a written exam, have at least one year of industry experience and possess a bachelor's degree.
-Agricultural inspectors made a mean annual salary of $43,810 as of May 2015, according to the BLS.
-The BLS projects that employment in this profession will decline by 1% during the 2014-2024 decade.
+Agricultural inspectors made a mean annual salary of $45,970 as of May 2018, according to the BLS.
+The BLS projects that employment in this profession will grow by 4% during the 2018-2028 decade.

 Food protection training programs educate current professionals working in the food industry on how to prevent food-borne illnesses.
 In particular, it could be a useful training for health and agricultural inspectors or food service managers.
 Some food service institutions are required by law to have at least one employee that has completed a food protection training program.